Universal credit: Pensioners

 In pension credit, for each £500 of capital over £10,000, £1 is added to the person's income when calculating their entitlement.

 In UC, for each £250 of capital over £6,000, £4.35 a month is added to the person's income when calculating their entitlement.
 Once capital reaches £16,000, there is no entitlement to UC.

 There is no limit on capital in tax credits.
 In tax credits, actual capital is ignored and instead income from investments (e.g. interest on the capital or savings) is taken into account.

 Existing tax credit claimants (although see below for those who have reached state pension credit qualifying age) will be moved to UC by the DWP/HMRC.
-The process for moving claimants will be piloted with around 10,000 claimants between July 2019 and July 2020 with everyone else being moved between November 2020 and September 2024.
+The process for moving claimants will be piloted with up to 10,000 claimants between July 2019 and July 2020 with everyone else being moved between November 2020 and September 2024.
 The pilot has been delayed due to the coronavirus outbreak.
 See our 'existing tax credit claimants' section as it becomes available.

 For mixed age couples who are migrated from tax credits to UC, the broad provisions of transitional protection will apply.
 It is expected that those rules will include a time-limited disregard for capital in terms of the ceiling threshold for entitlement to UC (currently £16,000) but tariff income from capital is still expected to be taken into account for the UC award.

 As it stands, pension credit will not include elements that replicate working tax credit (including the childcare element).
 Our understanding is that pension age tax credit claimants (or couples where both are of state pension credit qualifying age) will be transferred to pension credit and will receive some form of transitional protection meaning they should not be worse off (at least initially).
 However, the details of that process and any transitional protection are not yet known.